Meatless Monday Vegetable Rotini Soup is a delicious and satisfying blend of savory broth, fresh veggies, and rotini pasta.

 I also like this soup because the veggies don’t turn to mush, they actually have a little structure left to them, which is nice for texture and also nutrients are saved by not over-cooking.
 The final touch to this lovely recipe is a bit of lemon zest for brightness and some freshly minced Italian parsley.
 Grab a loaf of crusty bread and go to town on that bowl of vegetable soup!
 You’re fueling your body with greatness!

 I will admit, I have avoided making vegetable soup in the past because I’ve never had one that I thought was great.
-I’m not gonna lie, I much prefer my chocolate bar to a bowl of vegetables.
+I’m not gonna lie, I much prefer my chocolate candy bar to a bowl of vegetables.
 However, this recipe is great, and my whole family, including picky kids, ate it with no complaints (small miracle there).
 I love the added pasta element to it, and I think it really helped my kids to gobble it up too.
 As always, I love feedback, so don’t hesitate to leave a comment below and rank the recipe if you give it a try!

 Meatless Monday Vegetable Rotini Soup